 As a student, you will learn through sustained involvement with the design process, graduating with skills spanning the wide range of engagement that contemporary graphics demands.
 An essential tool in this process is the esteem in which we hold the currency of ideas generated by open debate.

-Student projects are constantly revised, reflecting the ever-evolving nature of the graphic design industry.
+Student projects are constantly revised, reflecting the ever-evolving nature of the graphic design industry, and our award-winning Design Agency Project, with mentorship from industry professionals, will help you build valuable networks and prepare you for life after graduation.
+Our many live projects include collaborations with influential clients, including the Scottish National Blood Transfusion Service, BBC, British Airport Authority, Barrie Cashmere, Craft Scotland and The National Portrait Gallery.
+Being part of the School of Design also encourages collaboration with peers across the various disciplines of ECA and the wider university community.
 Our students are becoming increasingly vocal about the world they inhabit – issues around sustainability and ethics often expressed through experiential design have been particularly successful.
-Our many live projects include collaborations with influential clients, including the Scottish National Blood Transfusion Service, BBC, British Airport Authority, Barrie Cashmere, Craft Scotland and The National Portrait Gallery.
-Being part of the School of Design encourages collaboration with peers across the various disciplines of ECA.
-Since our merger with the University of Edinburgh, new connections are being made with groundbreaking research projects from the wider university community.

-On this programme, you will develop a variety of skills, from the traditional techniques of screen print and letterpress, through to cutting-edge digital technologies, such as design for laser and rapid prototyping.
+On this programme, you will develop a variety of skills, from the traditional techniques of screen print and letterpress, through to cutting-edge digital technologies.
 We use up-to-date digital tools, but the importance of the handmade is considered fundamental to the thinking process, and is encouraged at every opportunity.

 Final year students have the chance to fully incorporate their design strengths into a portfolio and exhibition at the end-of-year ECA Degree Show.
 You will have the opportunity to showcase your work at the annual British Design and Art Direction: New Blood graduate exhibition in London.